Atlassian SourceTree

 Establishing your Git or Mercurial user name and email is crucial for attributing your commits correctly.
 Access Sourcetree's preferences, navigate to the 'Git' or 'Mercurial' tab, and input your global username and email address.
 For secure authentication with remote hosting services like GitHub or Bitbucket, configure your SSH keys within Sourcetree’s SSH client settings.
 This ensures your identity is securely validated for all repository interactions, streamlining push and pull operations without repetitive password prompts.

 Enhance your code review and conflict resolution workflow by integrating external diff and merge tools.
 Sourcetree supports popular applications like Beyond Compare, Kaleidoscope, or even Visual Studio Code’s built-in diff utility.
 Go to Sourcetree preferences, select the 'Diff' section, and specify your preferred external tools.
-This customization allows you to leverage powerful visual comparison features, making it significantly easier to analyze changes and resolve complex merge conflicts efficiently and accurately, tailored to your personal preferences.
+This customization allows you to use powerful visual comparison features, making it significantly easier to analyze changes and resolve complex merge conflicts efficiently and accurately, tailored to your personal preferences.

 Personalizing Sourcetree’s user interface can significantly improve your long-term productivity and reduce eye strain.
 Explore the preferences to adjust visual elements such as the application theme (light or dark mode), font sizes, and toolbar layouts.
 A well-configured visual environment ensures that you can comfortably interact with your repositories, read code diffs, and navigate history graphs during extended development sessions, making the experience more enjoyable and less fatiguing over time.